EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //move,
-    //move,"Move the contents of the selection"
+    Description,"Move the contents of the selection"
     Permissions,"worldedit.region.move"
     Usage,"//move [-as] [count] [direction] [replace]"
        [count],"# of blocks to move"